Envío gratuito en pedidos superiores a 100 dólares.

 Absorbency Levels

-Reusable diaper absorbency is a top priority.
+Absorbency is one of the most important things to consider.
 Babies need nappies that hold moisture well to prevent leaks and discomfort.
-Absorbency depends on the type and number of inserts or layers inside the cloth diapers.
+How much a nappy absorbs depends on the type and number of inserts or layers inside.

 Consider these factors for absorbency: